-Just two hours from Toronto, Huntsville is one Canada's quaint villages that have attracted tourists not just in summer but also in winter.
-Its waterfront area now boasts of topnotch restaurants.
+Just two hours from Toronto, Huntsville is one Canada's quaint villages.
+It attracts tourists not just in summer but also in the Fall when the trees change colours and display one of the most beautiful painting Nature could offer.

 Huntsville in Muskoka popped into world attention when the G-8 was held here in 2010, at Deerhurst, hugging the edges of the town.
 For this high optics event, Huntsville got a serious sprucing up briefly converting sleepy hollow into a micro bustle.